Call Back Request

 Confident people are not preoccupied with whether everybody is going to enjoy what they must say.
 They speak what's on their mind because they want to share, participate, and connect with others.
 You can accomplish this too.
 Anxiety, low confidence, and shyness are not reasons to stay quiet.

-A fear of being judged also leads to social anxiety and shyness.
+Fear of being judged also leads to social anxiety and shyness.
 The only way to overcome this anxiety is to make yourself vulnerable.
 Practice doing so together with people you're close to and can trust.
 You might realize the more you can do it, the closer you feel to others and also the further pleasure and meaning you get out of these relationships.
 This will lead to increased confidence in yourself and in social interactions.

 Being vulnerable requires a willingness to let others see the real you.
 Be proud of who you're.
 Genuine and vulnerable is the quality that others will enjoy the most about you.

 When you look good, and you know that you look good, you tend to feel good.
-Create for yourself an appealing and well put together look.
+Create for yourself an appealing and well-put-together look.
 It will boost your confidence and encourage you to be more sociable.

 Make eye contact when talking to someone.
 Walk with your head held high.
 Project your voice clearly and effectively.
 Shake hands.
 Give hugs.